`What is a Tincture?

 Distilling wasn’t commonly known in Europe until the 1400s, and became widespread around 1500, though the Irish and Scottish peoples adopted distillery much earlier than the rest of Europe.
 By the “Victorian” era in Anglocentric cultures, tinctures were common.
 Laudanum is a tincture used over the counter in the U.S. until the 1970s, commonly with small children.
 Warberg’s tincture was a common medicine used in the treatment of fevers, including malarial fevers and was used to treat colds until the 1980s.
 Until the 1920s, cannabis Indica tinctures were sold in your average pharmacy.
 Any number of the elixirs and other medicines found commonly advertised were either cordials or tinctures.
 It wasn’t until pharmacology moved on to emphasizing pills that the usage of tinctures greatly declined.

 Now, tinctures are once again gaining popularity, as more people are becoming educated about herbal medicine and the traditional ways of preparing it.
-You will see a wide variety of tinctures and herbal extracts at local food co-ops and bigger health food stores like Whole Foods.
-Tinctures are a great option for those who are busy and don’t have time to prepare herbal teas daily, and for traveling and on the go.
-Tinctures are concentrated so dosages are small and can be diluted in water to hide any taste.
-They require no preparation, and as long as kept out of direct sunlight, tinctures will never expire.
-They are compact and fit in your purse or handbag, so you never have to leave home without a piece of your herbal apothecary.
+You will see a wide variety of tinctures and herbal extracts at local food co-ops and large health food stores.
+Tinctures are a great option for those who lead a busy lifestyle, and don’t have time to prepare herbal teas daily.
+They are also convenient for travel, and for carrying in a handbag so you can administer your herbs wherever you are.
+Tinctures are concentrated, so dosages are small and can be diluted in water to hide taste.
+They require no preparation once made, and as long as kept out of direct sunlight tinctures will never expire.

 Making Your Own Herbal Tincture